This is my second write-up on Facebook architecture. In the first, I covered the databases, the persistence tech used @Facebook.

 1. Introduction

 It all started at a hackathon where a few Facebook engineers wrote a chat prototype & presented it before their team.
-The feature was pretty basic with bare minimum features, the chatbox floated on & could be dragged around the web page, it also persisted through page reloads and other page navigations.
+The feature was pretty basic with bare minimum features, the chatbox floated on and could be dragged around the web page, it also persisted through page reloads and other page navigations.

 It facilitates billions of messages sent every single day all across the world.
 The engineering team of the social platform has scaled it pretty well with response time as less than 100 ms.